covscript/covscript/docs/SDK.md

 bumps a reference count, and the value is freed when the last reference drops.
 To detach a value from its original storage, use `cs::copy(var)` (deep copy).
 Values that escape a context are safe as self-contained data.
-A script callable uses a weak context reference and throws if invoked after context destruction; structure data remains valid, while its script methods have the same rule.
+A script callable holds a non-owning function pointer;
+invoking it after context destruction is undefined behavior.
+Structure data remains valid (the structure pins the process), while its script methods are subject to the same undefined behavior.

 ### 5. Token arena and recompilation